 That said, baseball is a great choice.
 It is a fun sport that the whole family can take part in, and it builds fundamental movement skills required to excel at other sports.

-If this is something that your child enjoys, then support them by all means.
+If that is something that your child enjoys, then support them by all means.
 Visit review sites like https://thebatnerds.com which do a great job picking out the best youth baseball bats as well as breaking down what little league is all about.

 Track and Field